 First, some history: Audiences love crossovers.
 This is an old TV tradition, Lucy from I Love Lucy appeared on The Ann Sothern Show in character back in the 50s.
 There’s a lot to like with crossovers.
 If you’re a production company such as Jerry Bruckheimer Productions and you’ve got a bunch of shows on the air, the cross-promotion works for you just as much as it does for the network.
 Bruckheimer’s shows crossover all the time because he knows how to make money.

 Many spinoffs come back and crossover with their parent series for a boost.
 Sometimes somebody from the originator show pops in on a crossover for a boost — for example, Lilith’s appearances on Frasier.
 The dynamic that bridges those two character’s shows is their divorce.
 That tension made it all the more interesting.
 Frasier went across the country to get away from her.
 I especially want more of the joint-crossover, when two shows’ characters appear on each other’s episodes in the same timeframe.
 Imagine if one scene appeared in both shows!

 Audiences are interested when something affects the world of their show and is felt in other show worlds.
 I remember actual TV news stories covering a hurricane in 1991 …which hit the TV show world of The Golden Girls, Empty Nest, and Nurses in the same week.
 There was no actual weather event, just a NBC promotional stunt of a fake hurricane driving the plot of three NBC shows.
-Daytime soap opera ratings went up in the days preceding Christmas, in part because fans want to see their “TV friends” Christmas trees.
+Daytime soap opera ratings always used to go up in the days preceding Christmas, in part because fans wanted to see their “TV friends” Christmas trees.
 Seriously.